adamscott/OInput/README.md

 <img src="https://raw.github.com/adamscott/Unity-OInput/gh-pages/images/OInput.png" height="75px" alt="OInput" title="OInput for Unity3d" />
 ================

-One script to ease input issues with Unity's built-in InputManager.
+One script to ease input issues with Unity's built-in `Input` class.

 How to use?
 ----------------